-One of the most common topics I receive questions on as an estate planning and guardianship attorney revolves around what will happen to my minor children if I die?
+One of the most common topics I receive questions on as an estate planning attorney revolves around what will happen to my minor children if I die?
 It is understandably an important concern of parents since most often, our children are the most important part of our lives.
 I want to dive in to some specific questions I frequently receive in more depth as discussed below:

 What do I need to do to ensure that my children will be cared for in the event of death?